 Introduction - Oregon Elopement Photographer

 Hello everyone!
 I'm Mikalynn (aka Miki) Amos.
-Since this is my first blog post, I wanted to stop in and introduce myself.
-I was born and raised in Northern Idaho but I am about to move to Brookings, Oregon.
+I've been photographing elopements since 2020 and traditional weddings long before that.
+I was born and raised in Northern Idaho and now live Brookings, Oregon.
 I'm so glad I was raised where I was.
 I spent my childhood Jeeping in the mountains, kayaking, hiking, and traveling across the West in an RV.
 My parents joke about how sometimes they get worried that I explore and travel so much.
 Then they realize it was their own darn fault for raising me the way they did.
 Thanks mom and dad because I loveeeee my adventuring life.

 Now I explore and travel with my own family.
 I have my amazing husband and two dogs.
 We have a Cardigan Welsh corgi named Sophie and a beagle named Ellie.
-We now have our own RV and travel whenever we can.
+We built out a passenger van into a camper van and travel whenever we can.
 Our favorite past times are still kayaking, hiking, RVing, and general adventuring.

 Through all my years of photographing, my favorite has always been nature and exploration.
 I love hiking up a mountain to capture the view from the peak.
 I love waking up at sunrise and hoping to get that stunning glowing light.
 It's been one of my favorite things to discover that I can marry (ha) my love for landscape photography with my love for capturing love and emotion.